Home of the Bluestocking Belles

 Hearts in Bloom: A Regency Anthology

-by Judith Hale Everett, Rosanne E. Lortz, GL Robinson, K. Lyn Smith, Caroline Warfield
+By Judith Hale Everett, Rosanne E. Lortz, GL Robinson, K. Lyn Smith, Caroline Warfield

 A spring anthology brimming with all the hope, heartache, and thrill of first love.
 Mysterious admirers, magical talismans, spirited matchmakers, and a bit of creative persistence overcome the obstacles to true love, no matter how daunting!